WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 ### Info
 The Withered Samurai is the Wither Keeper
 ### Location
-The Withered Samurai is located inside a Blacstone Caslte found in the Nether.
+The Withered Samurai is located inside a blackstone castle found in the Nether